CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-7-Exporting-ASC-information-to-a-SIEM.md

 ### Exercise 1: Using continuous export

+Azure Security Center generates detailed security alerts and recommendations.
+You can view them in the portal or through programmatic tools.
+You might also need to export some or all of this information for tracking with other monitoring tools in your environment.

+Continuous export lets you fully customize what will be exported, and where it will go.
+Even though the feature is called continuous, there's also an option to export weekly snapshots of secure score or regulatory compliance data.

 1. Launch **Azure Portal** using the desktop icon on the **JumpVM** and login with the Azure credentials from the Lab **Environment Details** tab

 2. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click on it.
 Next, click on **Pricing & settings** under **Management** tab in left sidebar.